WASdev/gitbook.voice.gateway.for.watson/recordingconfig.md

-# Recording
+# Recording call audio

-Voice Gateway for Watson provides the ability to record the calls from a *Self Service* session.

-**Note:** _Agent Assist_ recording is not available.
+You can configure IBM&reg; WebSphere&reg; Connect Voice Gateway for Watson&trade; to record call audio to a WAV file.
+The recordings capture audio from both the customer caller and the Watson Text to Speech service.

+**Note:** Audio recording is available only for self-service agents.
+Calls to agent assistants cannot be recorded.

-### Configure
+### Configuring audio recording

-Depending on how you deployed the Voice Gateway there will be two ways to configure it for recording and how to retrieve the recordings: **[Docker Engine](#docker-engine)** vs **[Bluemix](#bluemix)**

-All the recordings are saved onto the `voice-gateway-mr` container under the **/cgw-media-relay/recordings/** directory.
-Unless you mount the directory to a local directory on your machine or a [Docker Volume](https://docs.docker.com/engine/tutorials/dockervolumes/) the recordings are erased when the container is re-deployed.
+When audio recording is configured, all recordings are saved onto the `voice-gateway-mr` container under the **/cgw-media-relay/recordings/** directory.
+Because the recordings are saved to the container, recordings are erased when the container is redeployed.
+To save your recordings, mount the directory to either a local directory on your machine or to a [Docker Volume](https://docs.docker.com/engine/tutorials/dockervolumes/).

+How you configure audio recording depends on where you deployed the voice gateway as described in the following sections.

-##### Docker Engine
+#### Configuring recording for Docker Engine

-Following the sample from [Getting Started: Deploy the voice gateway on Docker Engine](deploydocker.md), you can uncomment the configuration in the `docker-compose.yml` file:
+1. Open the **docker/docker-compose.yml** file that you created when you initially [deployed the voice gateway on Docker Engine](deploydocker.md).

+1. Uncomment the following configuration in the `docker-compose.yml` file.
+This configuration enables recording and mounts a local directory where the recordings will be saved.
   ```yaml
   media.relay:
     image: ibmcom/voice-gateway-mr:beta.latest